Foundation For Allen Schools Funded Classroom Grants at

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Maloree Tennison along with Monica Lemons and will benefit 550 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Maloree Tennison along with Monica Lemons and will benefit 550 students at Preston.

 Read Alouds are something all students of all ages enjoy.
 Read Alouds allow students to dive into a great story, build comprehension skills, and have solid literacy discussions with their peers and teachers.